 Of course, that behaviour tends to be the norm all over the world, from Mexico to Korea, from Finland to South Africa: Elections, we are told, are the origin of all our liberties, the fundamental pillar of our civilization, the double elixir against despotism and anarchy.

 However, this very mundane vision of elections clashes head-on with the cult-like status to which we have elevated them for more than 200 years.
-Like many cults where there is more passion than reason, elections are build on a series of myths, the most harmful in my opinion, the one that says that democracy and elections are the same thing, and that the two words are just synonyms.
-What follow is that for many people, to speak of a democracy without elections is an oxymoron, or on the flip side, no matter how totalitarian a state is, we can’t question its democratic spirit as long as it holds elections.
+Like many cults where there is more passion than reason, elections are built on a series of myths, the most harmful in my opinion, the one that says that democracy and elections are the same things and that the two words are just synonyms.
+What follows is that for many people, to speak of democracy without elections is an oxymoron, or on the flip side, no matter how totalitarian a state is, we can’t question its democratic spirit as long as it holds elections.